Festival and Street Fair in Kathu Village

 Last year he'd been doing a tin mining demonstration.
 This year he was encouraging people to sit in an old rickshaw.
 One tourist (Thai tourist) wanted a photo of himself pulling a rickshaw.
 The old guy promptly put a hat on him and then asked my son and a little local kid to jump on for a ride :)

 A great local event.
 I don't know what more can be done to encourage visitors/tourists or local expats to attend such events.
 This year there was decent promotion online in the Phuket Gazette and some other local websites, I guess the rain put people off on Friday, or maybe foreigners don't care anyway for local events.
 It certainly can be hard if you are a tourist to find out about a festival like this.
-I mentioned it several times on my Phuket Facebook Page and on Twitter, but I don't suppose any hotels or travel agents promoted it, or maybe did not know about it.
+I mentioned it several times on Twitter, but I don't suppose any hotels or travel agents promoted it, or maybe did not know about it.
 This is a side of Phuket that really should be seen... and seen for real, not just on a blog!
 Well in a couple of months, Kathu will be busy again for the Phuket Vegetarian Festival - and that really is unmissable!

 Google Map of Kathu Area